-- The skin is punctured by a narrow, pointed object
+- Skin is punctured by a narrow sharp object (e.g., a nail, pencil, toothpick)

-- Pencil lead is actually graphite (harmless), not poisonous lead.
-Even colored leads are not toxic.
+- Pencil Lead Punctures: Pencil lead is actually graphite (harmless), not poisonous lead.
+Even colored leads are nontoxic.
+However, they will cause a tattoo and should be scrubbed out.

 See More Appropriate Topic (instead of this one) If